ashishkarnad/sandbox/enterprise/README.md

 _NOTE: The dashboard auto-refreshes every 10 seconds._

-**4. Provide context about the systems you're monitoring with a discovery event:**
+**3. Provide context about the systems we're monitoring with a discovery event**

 This time, use the clients API to create an event that gives Sensu some extra information about docs.sensu.io: